How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Warriors take to the home court of the Cavaliers on Sunday at 6:00 PM ET.
+The Pacers look to pull off a road win at the 76ers on Sunday at 6:00 PM ET.

 How to Watch